joemasilotti/masilotti.com/src/_posts/2023-01-02-being-more-intentional-in-2023.md

 Today is the first work day of 2023.
 The first day I’m applying these techniques.

 I hope they work!
 But only time will tell.
-I’ll be reflecting on these every quarter in my [monthly newsletter]({% link _pages/hotwire.erb %}).
+I’ll be reflecting on these every quarter in my <%= link_to "monthly newsletter", "_pages/hotwire.erb" %>.

 [Send me an email](mailto:joe@masilotti.com) if you’d like to see my quarterly goals or a copy of the template I used.